On the system CL12 of computability logic: Not-necessarily-constant games and ``quantifier'' operations

-A universe $U=(U,^U)$ is said to be {\bf ideal} iff $U$ coincides with the above-fixed set of constants, and $^U$ is the identity function on that set.
-All earlier papers on CoL, except \cite{cla4,lbcs,cla8,cla5}, dealt only with ideal universes.
-This was for simplicity considerations, yielding no loss of generality as no results relied on the assumption that the underlying universes were ideal.
-Our present treatment, however, for both technical and philosophical reasons, {\em does} call for the above-defined, more general, concept of a universe --- a universe where some objects may have unique names, some objects have many names, and some objects have no names at all.\footnote{Further generalizations are possible if and when a need arises.
+The {\bf ideal universe} is the universe whose domain is $\constants$ and whose denotation is the identity function on that domain.
+All earlier papers on CoL, except \cite{cla4,lbcs,cla8,cla5}, dealt only with the ideal universe.
+This was for simplicity considerations, yielding no loss of generality as no results relied on the assumption that the underlying universe was ideal.
+Our present treatment, however, for both technical and philosophical reasons, {\em does} call for the above-defined, more general, concept of a universe --- a universe where some individuals may have unique names, some have many names, and some have no names at all.\footnote{Further generalizations are possible if and when a need arises.
 Namely, one may depart from our present assumption that the set of constants is infinite and/or fixed, as long as there is a fixed constant --- say, $0$ --- that belongs to every possible set of constants ever considered.
-No results of this or any earlier papers on CoL would be in any way affected by doing so.} Note that real-world universes are typically not ideal: not all people living or staying in the United States have Social Security numbers; most stars and planets of the Galaxy have no names at all, while some have several names (Morning Star = Evening Star = Venus); etc. A natural example of a non-ideal universe from the world of mathematics would be the set of real numbers, only some of whose elements have names, such as $5$, $1/3$, $\sqrt{2}$ or $\pi$.
-Generally, no uncountable universe would be ideal for the simple reason that there can only be countably many names.
+No results of this or any earlier papers on CoL would be in any way affected by doing so.} Note that real-world universes are typically not ideal: not all people living or staying in the United States have social security numbers; most stars and planets of the Galaxy have no names at all, while some have several names (Morning Star = Evening Star = Venus); etc. A natural example of a non-ideal universe from the world of mathematics would be the one whose domain is the set of real numbers, only some of whose elements have names, such as $5$, $1/3$, $\sqrt{2}$ or $\pi$.
+Generally, even if the set of constants was not fixed, no universe with an uncountable domain would be ``ideal'' for the simple reason that there can only be countably many names.
 This is so because names, by their very nature and purpose, have to be finite objects.
-Observe also that many properties of common interest such as computability or decidability, are usually sensitive to how objects are named.
-For instance, strictly speaking, computing a function $f(x)$ means the ability to tell, after seeing a (the) {\em name} of an arbitrary object $\mathfrak{a}$, to produce a (the) {\em name} of the object $\mathfrak{b}$ with $\mathfrak{b}=f(\mathfrak{a})$.
-Similarly, an algorithm that decides a predicate $p(x)$ on a set $S$, strictly speaking, takes not {\em elements} of $S$ --- which may be abstract objects such as numbers or graphs --- but rather {\em names} of those elements (such as binary numerals or codes).
-It is not hard to come up with a nonstandard naming of natural numbers through binary numerals where the predicate ``$x$ is even'' is undecidable.
-On the other hand, for any undecidable arithmetical predicate $p(x)$, one can come up with a naming function such that $p(x)$ becomes decidable --- for instance, one that assigns even-length names to all $\mathfrak{a}$ with $p(\mathfrak{a})$ and assigns odd-length names to all $\mathfrak{a}$ with $\gneg p(\mathfrak{a})$.
-Classical logic exclusively deals with objects of a universe without a need for also considering names for them, as it is not concerned with decidability or computability.
-CoL, on the other hand, with its computational semantics, inherently calls for being more careful about differentiating between objects and their names, and hence for explicitly considering universes in the form $(U, ^U)$ rather than just $U$ as classical logic does.
+Observe also that many properties of common interest, such as computability or decidability, are usually sensitive to how objects (individuals) are named, as they deal with the names of those objects rather than the objects themselves.
+For instance, strictly speaking, computing a function $f(x)$ means the ability to tell, after seeing a (the) name of an arbitrary object $\mathfrak{a}$, to produce a (the) name of the object $\mathfrak{b}$ with $\mathfrak{b}=f(\mathfrak{a})$.
+Similarly, an algorithm that decides a predicate $p(x)$ on a set $S$, strictly speaking, takes not elements of $S$ --- which may be abstract objects such as numbers or graphs --- but rather names of those elements (such as binary numerals or codes).
+It is not hard to come up with a nonstandard naming of the natural numbers through binary numerals where the predicate ``$x$ is even'' is undecidable.
+On the other hand, for any undecidable arithmetical predicate $p(x)$, one can come up with a naming such that $p(x)$ becomes decidable --- for instance, one that assigns even-length names to all $\mathfrak{a}$ with $p(\mathfrak{a})$ and assigns odd-length names to all $\mathfrak{a}$ with $\gneg p(\mathfrak{a})$.
+Classical logic exclusively deals with individuals of a universe without a need for also considering names for them, as it is not concerned with decidability or computability.
+CoL, on the other hand, with its computational semantics, inherently calls for being more careful about differentiating between individuals and their names, and hence for explicitly considering universes in the form $(\mbox{\em Dom}, \mbox{\em Den})$ rather than just $\mbox{\em Dom}$ as classical logic does.